toolleeo/cli-apps/README.md

 * [pageres-cli](https://github.com/sindresorhus/pageres-cli) - Capture screenshots of websites in various resolutions.
 A good way to make sure your websites are responsive.
 * [Reachable](https://github.com/italolelis/reachable) - Check if a domain is up.
 * [s3cmd](https://github.com/s3tools/s3cmd) - Command line tool for managing Amazon S3 and CloudFront services.
+* [Shopify Development Tools](https://github.com/ScreenStaring/shopify-dev-tools/) - Tools to assist with the development and/or maintenance of Shopify apps and stores.
 * [siege](https://www.joedog.org/siege-home/) - An http load testing and benchmarking utility designed to let web developers stress their code.
 * [snallygaster](https://github.com/hannob/snallygaster) - Tool to scan for secret files on HTTP servers.
 * [surge](https://surge.sh) - Static web publishing on surge.sh CDN.